 Though a lot of work has gone into making edibles safe for adults to consume, it’s important to understand what constitutes a “serving size” and how long they can take to kick in.

-- Serving size: The recommended dosage for edibles is 10 milligrams of THC.
+- Serving size: The recommended amount for edibles is 10 milligrams of THC.
 That might be just one piece of a candy bar or a few sips of soda.
 Make sure you read the packaging label and understand how much you’re consuming.

 - Duration: It could be a while before you start feeling the effects of edibles, depending on how full your stomach is, your metabolism, and other factors.
-You should wait several hours after consuming your dose before having any more.
+You should wait several hours after consuming it before having any more.
 Some edibles can last up to 10 hours, so make sure you clear your calendar before you partake!

 If you have children or pets, be sure to store edibles somewhere they can’t get to them.
 The smell and flavor of edibles can be attractive, but consuming these products can be dangerous for young children and small animals.